jafri/rift-server/model/README.md

 There are seperate folder for functions, indexes and tables.
 If you make any changes using pgModeler, find the change and place it in the correct folder/file.
 This is necessary as it is a nightmare to debug a huge file.

-To compile into single SQL file run `node initializeDB`, the output SQL is at 'initialization/dist'
+To compile into single SQL file run `npm run initializeDB`, the output SQL is at 'initialization/dist'

 The following config lays out the current settings